Fijishi-Enterprises/W3S-Zero-Direct-Emission-Electricity-System/README.md

-# model.energy: online optimisation of energy systems
+# Optimisation of energy systems

 This is the code for the online optimisation of zero-direct-emission electricity systems with wind, solar and storage (using batteries and